 Organizations often have health, safety and regulatory professionals who are well versed.
 However, they’re not always the people in the labs doing hands-on experiments.
 This can lead to a disconnect from a safety perspective, which bleeds into another issue – the challenge of having access to reliable, up-to-date data.

 As a result, trying to find regulatory data is often time consuming and hard to identify a single source of truth that everyone in the lab can trust and rely upon.

-Finally, scientists don’t have access to the regulatory data at their fingertips, which can lead to off spec products which might be designed for a customer in China, when one of the chemical substances used isn’t even registered on Inventory of Existing Chemical Substance in China (IECSC)!
+Finally, scientists don’t have access to the regulatory data at their fingertips, which can lead to off-spec products which might be designed for a customer in China, when one of the chemical substances used isn’t even registered on the Inventory of Existing Chemical Substance in China (IECSC)!

 Q: Lots of challenges in managing regulatory compliance.
 Though the good news is, Albert can help, please share!

 Simply put, Albert makes managing regulatory compliance easy.
 Our team has a deep background in chemistry and material science, so we understand lab challenges at a personal level and help address lab barriers head-on.

 The Albert solution includes a comprehensive database of industry standards and raw materials (50,000+) that we continuously update.
 This empowers scientists to have access to critical and up-to-date information, even before they order the chemical from the vendor.
 We also enable our customers to generate compliant shipping labels and SDS in one-click vs waiting for days or weeks for someone else to do it manually.

 These capabilities are a HUGE advantage to our customers.
 We often hear from our customers about how thankful they are for these components of our solution, as it saves quite a bit of time and frustration.
 No longer are they chasing down the right data or waiting for support from outside the lab!